HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="native-lazy-loading-usage.png",
   caption="Native lazy loading usage", description="A column chart showing that no websites used native lazy-loading on July the 1st, 2019.
-On August the 1st, 2020, 3.7% of websites used native lazy-loading on desktop 3.9% on mobile.
-On July the 1st, 2021, 17.8% of websites used native lazy-loading on both desktop and mobile, and on the 1st June of 2022, 23.3% of websites used native lazy-loading o ndesktop and 23.8% on mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=862073668&format=interactive", sheets_gid="1363374212", sql_file="image_lazy_loading.sql"
+On August the 1st, 2020, 4% of websites used native lazy-loading on desktop 4% on mobile.
+On July the 1st, 2021, 18% of websites used native lazy-loading on both desktop and mobile, and on the 1st June of 2022, 23% of websites used native lazy-loading o ndesktop and 24% on mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=862073668&format=interactive", sheets_gid="1363374212", sql_file="image_lazy_loading.sql"
 ) }}

 On this graph, we see that native lazy-loading has been more and more widely adopted since its implementation.
 Around 1 website out of 4 uses it.
-Some might still be using JS libraries to implement this behavior and do not appear on this graph.
-Switching to native lazy-loading could be a great opportunity for them to slightly reduce requests and avoid some JS processing.
+Some might still be using JavaScript libraries to implement this behavior and do not appear on this graph.
+Switching to native lazy-loading could be a great opportunity for them to slightly reduce requests and avoid some JavaScript processing.

 A quick note on iframes : also note that lazy-loading could be natively applied to iframes, although, for sustainability reasons,  you should consider avoiding iframes altogether.
 Most of the time, <a hreflang="en" href="https://web.dev/third-party-facades/">facade</a> is the good pattern for you, whether you want (for example) to include embedded videos or interactive maps.
 Directly including external content on your page has a bad habit of increasing the weight and requests of the page and often causes accessibility issues.